It’s 40 years since David Bradbury made his first film Frontline about the legendary Neil Davis.

-For the last three years when he’s not been shooting and editing social media stories to protect the rainforest, challenge local development, promote climate strikes and other important issues (see Facebook), David has been developing a three part drama series (a departure from documentary!) on how and why West Papua was shanghaied into modern day slavery at the very time humanity claimed to be making a giant leap forward in its technological capacity to send a man to the moon.
+For the last three years when he’s not been shooting and editing social media stories to protect the rainforest, challenge local development, promote climate strikes and other important issues (see Facebook), David has been developing a three part drama series (a departure from documentary!) on the disappearance of 23 year old Michael Rockefeller in 1961 in what was then Dutch New Guinea.

 For the last twelve months, we have been collaborating with a writer (after much research) to develop a treatment and script.
 We are nearing a final draft and are now ready to begin the next phase of the project.

 FUND THIS FILM

 All donations are tax deductible through the Frontline Film Foundation.